CSalvia/fragments-of-meaning/README.md

 # fragments-of-meaning
 When I open a new Illy coffee pack, I smell home.
 Whats your fragments of meaning?
-The smaller the better.
+The smaller the fragment the more meaning you will find in it?